dyc3/senior-design/harness-requirements.typ

 #req("Should minimize the amount of code that needs to be written to create a test.", shouldHave, 2)
 #req("Must be runnable in a CI environment.", mustHave, 2)
 #req("Must be able to generate enough traffic to stress test the balancer.", shouldHave, 3)

+== Example Tests

+In this section, we will go over some example tests that the test harness should be able to run.

+=== Test: Balancer should route traffic to the correct Monolith

+Scenario setup: There should be 2 Monoliths, both with 1 room each.
+There should be 2 clients connected to the balancer trying to connect to the respective rooms. (@Figure::scenario-2m2r2c)

+#figure(
+	image("figures/test-scenarios/2m2r2c.svg", width: 50%)
+) <Figure::scenario-2m2r2c>

+Desired sequence:
++ Client Alice connects to room Foo
++ Client Bob connects to room Bar
++ Client Alice sends a chat message to room Foo
++ Assert that Monolith 1 received the message from Alice
++ Client Bob sends a chat message to room Bar
++ Assert that Monolith 2 received the message from Bob

+=== Test: Balancer should route traffic to the correct clients

+Scenario setup: There should be 1 Monolith with 2 rooms.
+There should be 3 clients, 2 connected to the same room and 1 connected to the other room. (@Figure::scenario-1m2r3c)

+#figure(
+	image("figures/test-scenarios/1m2r3c.svg", width: 50%)
+) <Figure::scenario-1m2r3c>

+Desired sequence:
++ Client Alice connects to room Foo
++ Client Bob connects to room Foo
++ Client Carol connects to room Bar
++ Client Alice sends a chat message to room Foo
++ Assert that Client Bob received the message from Alice
++ Assert that Carol did not receive the message from Alice

+=== Test: Balancer should handle losing a Monolith gracefully

+Scenario setup: There should be 2 Monoliths, both with 1 room each.
+There should be 2 clients connected to the balancer trying to connect to the respective rooms. (@Figure::scenario-2m2r2c-2)

+#figure(
+	image("figures/test-scenarios/2m2r2c.svg", width: 50%)
+) <Figure::scenario-2m2r2c-2>

+Desired sequence:
++ Client Alice connects to room Foo
++ Client Bob connects to room Bar
++ Monolith 2 goes offline
++ Balancer kicks Bob
++ Bob reconnects to room Bar
++ Balancer routes traffic to Monolith 1
++ Monolith 1 creates a new room Bar
++ Assert that Bob is in the new room Bar